speedyleion/speedyleion.github.io/_posts/2021-03-03-speeding-up-windows-file-status-lookup.markdown

 }
 {% endhighlight %}

-For those unfamiliar with [jwalk] it may not be apparrent what's happening, so we'll update some comments
+For those unfamiliar with [jwalk] it may not be apparent what's happening, so we'll update some comments

 {% highlight rust %}
 let walk_dir = WalkDirGeneric::<((usize),(bool))>::new("foo")
     .process_read_dir(|depth, path, read_dir_state, children| {
         // per directory processing
-        // happens on a separate thread per directroy.
+        // happens on a separate thread per directory.
     });

 for entry in walk_dir {